joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 In general, .NET 5.0 is faster than .NET Core 3.1.
 In general, .NET Core 3.1 is faster than .NET Framework 4.8.

-There is a small overhead (2 to 10 nanoseconds) for using generics over `Type` method parameter.
+There is a small overhead (2 to 10 nanoseconds) for using generics over a `Type` method parameter.
 This makes sense since many of the approaches need to call `typeof(T)` on the generic type parameter `T` to get a `Type` in the method body anyway.
 This holds true over all frameworks tested.

-### Surprises
+## Surprises

 Calling `new` directly on my POCO and on `object` is faster on .NET Framework but slower for `StringBuilder`.
 This is a surprising result.
 Results are here, in nanoseconds.